Regenhardt/JiraTools.NET/README.md

 Can include subtasks and epics.

 Uses Jira REST API v2 to recursively load all given tickets and tickets linked to them.
-Then it creates a graph in [dot/gv format](https://graphviz.org/doc/info/lang.html) and renders it to PNG using the Google Charts API.
+Then it creates a graph in [dot/gv format](https://graphviz.org/doc/info/lang.html) and renders it using a local dot cli tool or the Google Charts API.

 ## Usage